Classiq/classiq-library/README.md

 With Classiq, you can build anything.
 Classiq provides a powerful modeling language to describe any quantum program, which can then be synthesized and executed on any hardware or simulator.
 Explore our [Documentation](https://docs.classiq.io/latest/) to learn everything.

-## SDK : Classiq's Python Interface
+## SDK: Classiq's Python Interface

 ### Example: 3+5 with Classiq